dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 # [Visual Studio](#tab/visual-studio)

 * Open **SQL Server Object Explorer** (SSOX) from the **View** menu in Visual Studio.
 * In SSOX, select **(localdb)\MSSQLLocalDB > Databases > SchoolContext-{GUID}**.
-The database name is generated from the context name you provided earlier plus a dash and a GUID.
+The database name is generated from the context name provided earlier plus a dash and a GUID.
 * Expand the **Tables** node.
 * Right-click the **Student** table and click **View Data** to see the columns created and the rows inserted into the table.
 * Right-click the **Student** table and click **View Code** to see how the `Student` model maps to the `Student` table schema.

 # [Visual Studio Code](#tab/visual-studio-code)

-Use your SQLite tool to view the database schema and seeded data.
+Use a SQLite tool to view the database schema and seeded data.
 The database file is named *CU.db* and is located in the project folder.

 ---